codelingo/docs/docs/concepts/tenets.md

 To limit the above query to match classes with a particular name, add a "name" property as an argument to the `method` fact:

 ```
+@ review.comment
 method({depth: any}):
   name: "myFunc"
 ```

 This query returns all methods with the name "myFunc".
-Note that the yield tag is still on the `method` fact - properties cannot be returned, only their parent facts.
+Note that the query decorator is still on the `method` fact - properties cannot be returned, only their parent facts.
 Also note that properties are not namespaced, as their namespace is implied from their parent fact.

-Facts with arguments are preceded by a colon.

 <br />